 In this blog post, we’ll try to delve deeper into providing you the reader the many benefits that can be reaped when choosing to utilize a high-performance synthetic oil in your prized vehicle.

 So, you’re asking the question “does my car need synthetic oil?” and we’ve proposed that the answer is yes, but to make that final decision, there are other issues and questions that will most likely come up in your mind before you finally decide.

 Synthetic Oil Does Not Void Warranties

-The fact is, original equipment manufacturers will recommend using engine oils that meet as specific specification, such as certain viscosity grade recommendation and particular service requirements.
+The fact is, original equipment manufacturers will recommend using engine oils that meet specific specifications, such as certain viscosity grade recommendations and particular service requirements.

 The OEM must stand behind its warranty to cover all vehicle failures it would typically recover provided that the oil being used meets the vehicle requirements and service specifications, and was not the cause of the failure.

 Any respected and reputable synthetic motor oil manufacturer will market engine oils that meet or exceed these OEM specifications.

 Beyond this, there is a federal mandate called the Magnuson-Moss Act that says that a vehicle manufacturer may not require the use of a specific brand of aftermarket product unless it is provided free of charge.

 Note that if you encounter a dealership, service center, or any other business that says that using any reputable synthetic engine oil that meets a particular vehicle’s stated specifications will void your manufacturer’s warranty, one can directly contact the FTC.

 In other words, you are free to use any motor oil that meets or exceeds your car’s required specifications.